GDQuest/website/content/open-source/guidelines/contributing-to-gdquest-projects/index.md

----
-title: Contributing to GDQuest's projects
++++
+aliases = ["/open-source/contributing-guidelines"]
+author = "nathan"
+date = "2018-11-05T09:30:19+09:00"
-description: Do you want to become a Free Software contributor?
-This guide is here to help you learn everything you need!
+description = "Do you want to become a Free Software contributor?
+This guide is here to help you learn everything you need!" title = "Contributing to GDQuest's projects" type = "post"
-author: nathan

-type: post

-date: 2018-11-05T09:30:19+09:00
-aliases:
-  - /open-source/contributing-guidelines
----
++++

 If you want to **become a Free Software contributor** and be part of our projects, this is the place to get started!